 Try out the lottery that is played in a far-away land.
-What is the
+What is the chance of winning?

 Roll two red dice and a green dice.
 Add the two numbers on the red dice and take away the number on the green.
-What are all the different possibilities that could come up?
+What are all the different possible answers?

 In this game you throw two dice and find their total, then move the appropriate counter to the right.
 Which counter reaches the purple box first?
-Is this what you would expect?

 What statements can you make about the car that passes the school gates at 11am on Monday?
-How will you come up with statements and
+How will you come up with statements and test your ideas?

 This is a game for two players.
 You will need some small-square grid paper, a die and two felt-tip pens or highlighters.
 Players take turns to roll the die, then move that number of squares in. . . .

 What can you say about the child who will be first on the playground tomorrow morning at breaktime in your school?

 7 balls are shaken in a container.
 You win if the two blue balls touch.
 What is the probability of winning?

 All you need for this game is a pack of cards.
 While you play the game, think about strategies that will increase your chances of winning.

 A maths-based Football World Cup simulation for teachers and students to use.